Pontiac Mills

 27 ? unknown demolished

-28 1895?
-Storehouse demolished; foundation is now dog park
+28 1895 Storehouses demolished; foundation is now dog park Photo of Bldg 28’s last day before demolition in 2018

 29